(Redirected from Marlins Park)

 "We used Miami as an excuse to do things that other cities couldn't get away with.
 We did that with our uniforms, our logo, with the design of the ballpark … Everywhere you look, it's things that if they were anywhere else, people would say, 'You can't do that.'
 In Miami, people say, 'Oh, that's Miami.'
 You have to take advantage where you are."

 First indications were that the ballpark could be a home run haven with the roof open, but more neutral with it closed, which should be the most frequent condition during the summer given south Florida's frequent rainstorms.
-The outfield is asymetrical, with the right foul pole being 9 feet closer to home plate than the left one, but the right field power alley is 6 feet deeper than its counterpart.
+However, it turned out that homers were hard to come by in all conditions as batted balls traveled poorly, slowed down by Miami's humid and heavy air (given the city's low elevation and proximity to the Atlantic Ocean).
+The outfield is asymmetrical, with the right foul pole being 9 feet closer to home plate than the left one, but the right field power alley is 6 feet deeper than its counterpart.
 The fence follows a regular curve in right field, but curls toward home plate left of center field before assuming a regular arc.